pyGuru123/Python-Games/Dino/README.md

 ## Usage

-Double click the game.py to open the game, Press space or Up arrow key or click play button to start the game.
-The objective of the game is to run without hitting the obstacles including cactus 🌵 & Pterasaurs.
+Double click the main.py to open the game.
+The objective of the game is to dodge incoming cactus and pteras in order to create high score.

 Controls:
-* Use Space or Up arrow key to jump.
+* Press Space or Up arrow key to jump.
-* Use Down arrow key to duck.
+* Press Down arrow key to duck.
+* Press space on end page to restart the game.
+* Press escape or q key to end the game.

 ## Contributing